Kruptein/planarally-docs/docs/dm/assets.md

 The asset menu is used for inserting assets into your game.
 These can be maps, tokens, objects, or anything else you wish to insert.
-To access this menu, click <font-awesome :icon="['far', 'compass']"/> and click “Assets” from the dropdown menu.
+To access this menu, click the cog icon and click “Assets” from the dropdown menu.

 ## Asset Manager